Invicti/ghosty/README.md

 # Ghosty

-All over the world, people have started 2,000,000+ incredible sites with Ghost.
+All over the world, people have started 2,000,000+ incredible sites with [Ghost](https://ghost.org).

-You can try the hosted version at https://ghost.org or run it on your own and read on a few simple steps.
+You can try the hosted version free at [Ghost](https://ghost.org).

 Ghosty is a one command deploy for your home based Ghost blog project that will produce a sharable web URL for people to read your blog or even own their own blog.
 You will not pay for any hosting fees if you don't want to, because your computer is the host.
 And now you do not need any fixed IP address, know what it is, or any geeky knowledge to make it happen, thanks to Ghosty.